Floumzi/ADataStory/index.md

 We propose to study the popularity of the users in social media and their like/dislike behaviour.
 For this purpose, we set two main axes, first we focus on the received votes, then we look at the voters behavior.
 At the end, we will have a look at both sides together, and try to understand what influences the sign of a link.

 The github repo of our project is available [here](https://github.com/epfl-ada/ada-2020-project-milestone-p3-p3_adaptateur).
+This work is an extension to the analysis from [Signed Networks in Social Media](https://dl.acm.org/doi/abs/10.1145/1753326.1753532) [1].

+[1] Leskovec, J., Huttenlocher, D., & Kleinberg, J. (2010, April).
+Signed networks in social media.
+In *Proceedings of the SIGCHI conference on human factors in computing systems* (pp. 1361-1370).

 -----------------